animal-tree/Writing-stuff/BadStuff7-Consciousness.md

 Then consciousness is matter, not just representation.
 The simplest explanation is that it's in all matter, in a primordial form that increases in complexity.

 By Occam's razor, this remains the best explanation.

+Since there is no elementary particle for consciousness in the standard model of physics discovered yet, it is most likely in the collisions between particles, and forces between them.

+Entanglements that scale locally.